edydkim/edydkim.github.com/_posts/2013-04-26-hypertable-distilled.md

 It is very important that the table can have one more indices or not about each a single column family.
 Hypertable has two types of indices: a cell value index and qualifier index. *A cell value index* scans on a single column family that do an exact match or prefix match of the value, and *qualifier index* scans on same as a cell valud index but of the column qualifier.

-+Note+: The indices is stored index table in same namespace as the primary table.
+**Note**: The indices is stored index table in same namespace as the primary table.
 You need to consider additional disk storage for indexing data and cause a very small performance impact of side effect for inserting data.

 How to define and see below:
 {% capture text %}